 We’re a small team, so please check our FAQ before getting in touch.

 ● Email: firstname.lastname@example.org

 We are a small team, so before contacting us, ensure you have read through these FAQs carefully.

 You can call us on 020 7766 5553.
 You will usually need to leave a voicemail and we will ring you back.

 We can only accept calls and emails from frontline workers enquiring about our grants programme, not from members of the general public.

-The Vicar's Relief Fund is closed on the last Thursday of every Month.
 For more about our opening hours, see our grant portal homepage.

 You can write to us at: